 PACRA Maintains Entity Ratings of Engro Eximp Agriproducts (Pvt.)
 Limited

-The ratings reflect the strength of ownership structure of Engro Exim Agriproducts (Pvt.)
+The ratings reflect the strength of ownership structure of Engro Eximp Agriproducts (Pvt.)
 Ltd. ('Engro Eximp' or 'the Company'), a wholly owned subsidiary of Engro Corp Ltd., one of the largest conglomerate in Pakistan (rated AA+ by PACRA).
 The CEO of Engro Corp Ltd. is also the Chairman of Engro Eximp.
 Ratings take comfort from the strong corporate governance framework of the parent company.
 The Company’s revenue continue to hold its position after successfully achieving its break even in CY18.
 Profits have sustained since then, after suffering from huge losses in the past.
-As rice industry struggles with stiff competition in the international market, mainly with India, due to lack of Govt. support - basmati exports from Pakistan remained below its potential mark.
-However, post Covid-19, Thailand curtailed its import of premium rice variety in the international market, thus, benefitting Pakistani rice exporters - including basmati.
+The Company faces stiff competition in the international markets in the basmati segment.
+However, the Company managed to sustain its profitability in CY20; Margins have witnessed slight improvement and continued profitability will bode well for the Company.
 Rupee devaluation came in favorable, as dealing in a product – basmati - a high priced commodity assisted the Company in sustaining its revenues.
 Engro Eximp's financial risk profile has also recovered adequately, while, slightly dwindling due to high end debt profile.

 The ratings are dependent upon growth in business volume and redemption of profits.
 Adherence to sound financial discipline while strengthening debt servicing capacity through improved cash position is vital for the ratings.
 Positive outcome of the future projects and sustainability of profits remain a catalyst for the business.